-Lasers come is classes 1 through 4:
+Lasers come in classes 1 through 4:

-- Class 1 & 2 lasers are can be purchased for use at home over-the-counter for use on humans and they have a maximum power of 5mW continuous.
+- Class 1 & 2 lasers are can be purchased for use at home over-the-counter for use on humans and they have a maximum power of 5mW continuous per diode.
 Several manufacturers make higher power lasers that qualify as a class 1 or 2 by pulsing the laser.
 Without a recommendation for a health care provider like the ones listed above, a pulsing laser is the best option.
 Just don't waste your time buying anything that looks like a laser pointer.

 - Class 3 lasers are designed for practitioners but can be purchased for use on humans at home with the recommendation of a health care provider.
 They can be purchased without any restrictions for use on pets and horses.
 Class 3 lasers must be less than 500mW per laser diode continuous output.
-Several manufacturers have higher power units that use multiple diodes that have TOTAL power level in the class 4 range but they are safe enough to qualify as a class 3b device because they have less chance of eye damage and no chance of tissue heating damage.
-Many laser manufacturers have a doctor on staff who can write a recommendation letter to meet the requirements so we can sell you a laser.
+Several manufacturers have higher power units that use multiple diodes that have TOTAL power level in the class 4 range, but they are safe enough to qualify as a class 3b device because they have less chance of eye damage and no chance of tissue heating damage.
+Many laser manufacturers have a doctor on staff who can write a recommendation letter to meet the requirements, so we can sell you a laser.

-- Class 4 lasers are any laser that has one or more laser beams with an output of 500mW or more.
-Class 4 lasers between 1 / 2 watt and 60 watts can do damage to the eye or to tissue if improperly used.
+- In general, class 4 lasers are any laser that has one or more laser beams with an output of 500mW or more (Avant tested their system to prove that they can deliver class 3b safety out of 700mW diodes.
+Class 4 lasers between 0.5 watt and 60 watts can do damage to the eye or tissue if improperly used.
 This danger is easily eliminated with training.
-Class 4 lasers can be sold for home use with a recommendation letter or for use on animals without any restrictions.
-Many laser manufacturers have a doctor on staff who can write a recommendation letter to meet the requirements so we can sell you a laser.
+The FDA has softened the standards so that Class 4 lasers can be sold for home use.
+Some laser manufacturers have a doctor on staff who can train new owners on how to get the best results with their laser.

 Pulsing Versus Continuous